Black Hole Ringdown Amplitudescopy

 Finally, in both theories, the extra modes will be those of a \emph{test} scalar field in Kerr, which are tabulated as a function of the mass and spin~\cite{BertiWebpage,CardosoWebpage}.
 To the leading order, also the amplitudes of these modes scale with the coupling constant~\cite{Molina:2010fb,Pani:2013pma,Blazquez-Salcedo:2016enn,Chung:2024ira,Chung:2024vaf,Lestingi:2025jyb}

+Putative higher-order corrections are consistently neglected within our framework.
 For a given theory, the normalized amplitudes $\gamma_{\ell m n}$ and the phases $\hat \phi_{\ell m n}$ depend on the properties of the progenitor binary.
 Here we will just consider them as free parameters of the model.
 Since we will only consider $(220)$ scalar modes, we will simplify the notation by defining $\gamma\equiv \gamma_{220}^{s=0}$.

 Note that the perturbative approach imposes $\hat A_{\ell m n}\ll A_{\ell m n}$, but $\gamma$ can be larger than unit as long as $\zeta\ll1$.
 For example, for typical values adopted below ($\ell_{\rm GB/CS}\approx 35\,{\rm km}$, $M\approx60M_\odot$, and $A_{220}\approx 1$), we get $\zeta\approx 0.02$, and even for $\gamma=10$ the extra-mode amplitude ratio is small, $\hat A_{220}/ A_{220}\approx0.2$.